hyosung11/Launch-School/Courses/journal.md

 19:52 Applied for Sales Engineer position at Greenshades and worked on Codewars problems.
 Go up to put the kids to bed now.

 22:39 I still don't fully understand what is happening in my code.
 Ugh.
 I'm going to watch the end of Georgia vs Alabama and go to bed.

+## 20220111 화요일

+08:34 It's my legal 52nd birthday today.
+Feels like most other days these days.
+Okay.
+I still want to keep studying and solving more coding problems.